Meg Wallace, MA, LMSW, organizer

 Meg completed her Master’s degree in Social Work at Baylor University, with a specialization in public dialogue strategies, in 2018.
 She started her career in 1988 as a community organizer and adult educator, then worked for two decades as a freelance writer, editor, and book indexer while raising her two daughters in Chicago.
 Meg’s engagement with intentional Christian communities and personal experiences with disability and family dissolution set the stage for her to launch the Amberley Collaborative, with the goal of strengthening organic support systems for people facing challenging circumstances.

-Jaja Chen, LCSW, CDWF, board vice president
+Jaja Chen, LCSW, CDWF, acting board president

 Jaja is a private practice therapist specializing in burnout, trauma, and maternal mental health.
 Jaja and her husband own Waco Cha, an organic bubble milk tea stand.
 Jaja is passionate about supporting helping professionals, entrepreneurs, and individuals who are caring for loved ones who have experienced trauma and mental illness.
 She is certified in Eye Movement Desensitization and Reprocessing (EMDR) therapy and has previous nonprofit work experience in the field of domestic violence.